fpryor33/ConleyDynamics.jl/docs/src/man/conley.md

 Given a combinatorial multivector field ``\mathcal{V}`` on an arbitrary Lefschetz complex ``X``, there always exists a finest Morse decomposition ``\mathcal{M}``.
-It can be found by determining the strongly connected components of the digraph associated with the multivalued flow map ``\Pi_{\mathcal{V}} :
+It can be found by determining those strongly connected components of the digraph associated with the multivalued flow map ``\Pi_{\mathcal{V}} :
 X \multimap X`` which contain essential solutions.
 The associated *Conley-Morse graph* is the partial order induced